-Table 3: Experimental results at NTCIR10 Chinese-to-English subtask (%BLEU on Intrinsic Evaluation test set): HDU-1 adds 20 source-side soft syntactic constraints to a discriminatively trained hierarchical phrase-based system with 12 dense features.
+Table 3: Experimental results at NTCIR-10 Chinese-to-English constrained data task (%BLEU): HDU-1 adds 20 source-side soft syntactic constraints to a discriminatively trained hierarchical phrasebased system with 12 dense features.
 HDU-2 uses sparse rule features and discriminative training.
 Our systems improve over Google's online translation system (ONLINE-1), the Moses hierarchical phrase-based MT system (BASELINE-1), and the Moses phrase-based MT system (BASELINE-2).
 Compared to all systems using a constrained data setup, our system ranks 3rd.

-ments.
-When using dtrain in the non-setup (tuning on the single dev sets separately), we averaged the weight vectors of 15 epochs for better generalization.
+dtrain) is stable in this respect with no need of repetition of experiments.
+When using dtrain in the non-multi-task setup (as described in section 2.2), we averaged the weight vectors of 15 epochs for better generalization.
 The multi-task setup (as described in section 2.3) was run for 10 (development on dev1-3) and 5 (final run with dev1-3 and devtest, split into two parts to match the size of dev1-3) epochs.